 Jennifer Rooksr: They just took you?

-Denise Altvater: To this day, I don't know why, the people who run the home.
-I used to say that they abused us
+Denise Altvater: To this day, I don't know why.
+The people who ran the home, I used to say that they abused us

 [00:06:00.10]

-and I now realized what they did was torture us, sexually abused us.
-You know no one ever believes that any of the stuff ever happened and one thing, nobody ever really talked about it.
-But to know that this is going to be a special commission, a place, a time so that you can tell your story and that they are going to believe you that it really happened and then it's going to make
+and I now realize what they did was torture us, sexually abused us.
+You know no one ever believes that any of this stuff ever happened.
+For one thing, nobody ever really talked about it.
+But to know that there’s going to be a special commission, a place, a time so that you can tell your story and that they are going to believe you that it really happened and then it's going to make

 [00:06:30.10]

 a really big difference.
-It's going to changed things.
+It's going to change things.
 I think that is so powerful.

 Gkisedtanamoogk: I'm one of five commissioners mandated to discover what the truth is.